jadudm/bizdev-stories/070-leaves.md

     - "js/070-leaves.js"
 ---

+*A note on complexity*: From this point forward, the model grows more complex.

 # Leaves

 In the simplest case, 18F staff accrue 4 hours of leave per pay period (2 weeks).

-Reality is more complex than depicted here.

-For simplicity, we pretending that the 96h of leave accued by staff every year **must** be covered by someone else.
-This is added to our overheads as *Leave WBs*, or staff who simply do the work that other people *are not doing* while they are on leave.
+Here, we are pretending that the 96h of leave accued by staff every year **must** be covered by someone else.
+This is added to our overheads as *Leave WBs*, or staff who do the work that other people *are not doing* while they are on leave.

-How much work (and how many WBs) do we need to clear minimum overheads?
+How much work (and therefore how many WBs) do we need to clear minimum overheads?

 <div class="grid-container">
     <div class="grid-row">